eropple/twitch-better-api/README.md

 If there's a call you need access to that isn't made available, we've got an option for that.
 Two properties exist, `Session.helix` and `Session.kraken`, which will yield to you properly authenticated clients for the Helix and the `v5` APIs respectively.
+There are also helper methods, `Session.helixCall` and `Session.krakenCall`, that

-Before you do this in your own code, however, please consider writing a wrapper for the task you're trying to solve; somebody else will probably need it someday and it's a good way to contribute back.
+Before you do this in your own code, however, please consider writing an operation that presents a nice interface for the problem you're trying to solve;
+somebody else will probably need it someday and it's a good way to contribute back.

 Don't try to save and reuse `helix` or `kraken` objects outside of a given method.
 They have a copy of the OAuth access token and will not be valid if the